spencercarnage/personal/src/content/blog/tailwind-codemod.md

 }
 ```

-The colors from the Material Design inspired legacy config file are still being
-used.
-They have been replaced with a palette that captures all of the hues for
-the base colors that previously made up the Material Design colors.
-This opens
-up the possiblity for using more colors without having to add a primary
-"lighter" option when a lighter red color than what `.text-primary-light` would
-provide is needed.

-This newly, expanded color palette presents a challenge: how do we update the
-classes of 1000+ React components to use the new Tailwind class names?
-How do we
-update `text-primary-main` and `bg-primary-main` to `text-red-500` and
-`bg-red-500`?
+With the expanded palette, it was essential to ensure accurate and efficient
+class name updates.

-Using Node.js, I will show you how to write a script that generates values from
+Using Node.js, I'll demonstrate how to create a script that extracts values from
-the two config files, outputting a JSON file that maps the old colors to the new
+the two configuration files and generates a JSON file mapping old colors to new
-ones. ======= ones, that looks like this:
+ones.
+This JSON file will look like this:

-> > > > > > > 60be8c498dd23c7bb5d56a632b5b07df5313affa

 ```
 {
-  // old color       : new color
+  // old class name  : new class name 'text-primary-main': 'text-red-500'
-  'text-primary-main': 'text-red-500'
 }
 ```

-Using that JSON, I can write a codemod that converts a class like
+Using this JSON file, you can write a codemod to update all instances of the
-`text-primary-main` to `text-red-500` for all React components.
+Material Design-inspired class names in your React components to those that
+follow the Tailwind color naming convention.

 Parsing tailwind.config.mjs

-How do we get the values from the Tailwind config files with Node.js?
+How can we extract the values from the Tailwind config files using Node.js?
+The
-JSCodeShift.
+answer is JSCodeShift.

-JSCodeShift is a library for writing "codemods". _Definition of codemod_.
-For
+JSCodeShift is a library designed for writing "codemods".
+A codemod is an
+automated script used to refactor or modify code at scale, often across large
+codebases.
+It is commonly employed to update syntax, migrate libraries, or
+implement consistent coding standards efficiently.
+In this initial step, instead
-this first step, I won't be using JSCodeShift to write a code mode.
-I will use
+of using JSCodeShift to write a codemod, I will use it to parse the two config
-JSCodeshift to parse the two config files, creating the JSON file that will be
+files and create the JSON file needed for the codemod that will update the React
-used to in the codemod.
+components.

-The script I will show was written to be ran with Node version 20.
-I was working
+The script I'll demonstrate is designed to run with Node version 20.
+Managing
-with two different code bases in 2 separate folders, so I put this script into a
+two separate codebases in different directories, I placed this script in a new
-folder that was a sibling to those folders.
-We will call this new folder
+folder adjacent to those directories, named `tailwind-codemod`, and initialized
-`tailwind-codemod`, and run `npm init -y` to initialize it.
-Using `zsh`, I ran
+it using `npm init -y`.
+Using `zsh`, I executed the following commands:
-the following:

 ```
 mkdir tailwind-codemod && cd $_
 npm init -y
 ```

-We need to install JSCodeshift.
+Next, I installed JSCodeshift:

 ```
-npm i jscodeshift
+npm i jscodeshift@^0.15.2 nopt
 ```

-Using Node version 20, I can use ECMAScript Modules, so I created `index.mjs`.
-I
+I used `jscodeshift@^0.15.2` when I originally wrote this script.
+When I tried
+using the latest version for this post, I ran into some issues.
+So `0.15.2` it
+is.

-wanted to pass the two config files as CLI args to the script, like so:
+To pass the two config files as command-line arguments to the script, I used:

 ```
 node index.mjs --legacy path/to/tailwind.legacy.js --updated path/to/tailwind.new.mjs
 ```

-Yes
+MAYBE DELETE THIS PARAGRAPH BELOW?

-While I have imported those files directly, writing Node CLI scripts is a fun
+While I directly imported these files, crafting Node CLI scripts is a hobby I
-hobby.
-By adding the `--legacy` and `--updated` CLI args, I get to lean into
+enjoy.
+Incorporating the `--legacy` and `--updated` CLI arguments adds an extra
-this a little bit.
+layer of functionality to this process.

 The entire contents of `tailwind-codemod/index.mjs` are below, and have been
 commented to explain each step.